tarantool/doc/doc/book/box/indexes.rst

     This leads to silent EQ select, because ``LE`` is undefined variable and treated as nil, so iterator is unset and default used.

+.. _indexes-bitset:

 ********************************************************************************
 BITSET indexes
 ********************************************************************************

 Bitset is a bit mask.
 You should use it when you need to search by bit masks.
 This can be, for example, storing a vector of attributes and searching by these attributes.

 **Example 1:**